 - Photograph the scene of the accident and also of any visible injuries.

 The Lift and Escalator Industry Association (LEIA) has estimated that there are around a quarter of a million passenger and goods lifts in the UK.

 According to figures from the Health and Safety Executive, 266 people were injured in accidents in lifts, hoisting devices and elevating work platforms between 2002 and 2010.
 Four people were killed in fatal accidents involving lifts in the same time frame.

 On top of this, another 182 accidents causing injuries occurred in service ducts, lift shafts and cellar hatches.
 Any of these could potentially lead to escalator accident claims.

 Causes Of Accidents In Lifts

-There are a number of causes of accidents in lifts which could lead to a compensation claim.
+There are a number of causes of accidents in lifts that could lead to a compensation claim.
 The list below shows some of the more common:

 - Door malfunctions causing limbs to be trapped.

 - Trips caused by levelling errors meaning the lift stops at the incorrect height.